-- Easier to learn: Stand-up paddle boarding can be easier to learn than kayaking, as the paddler stands on the board and has a better view of their surroundings.
+- Easier to learn: Stand-up paddle boarding can be easier to learn than kayaking, as you stand on the board and have a better view of your surroundings.

 - Great workout: Paddle boarding is a great workout, as it engages core muscles while balancing on the board.